 I’m quite fond of Ellie Krieger and her talent for making good, healthy food taste good.
-This is a recipe from her book: The Food You Crave.
+This recipe for Spaghetti with Turkey Meatballs in Spicy Tomato Sauce comes from her book: The Food You Crave.

 1 medium onion, chopped

 4 cloves garlic, minced

 One (28-ounce) can crushed fire-roasted tomatoes, liquid included

 1 teaspoon finely minced canned chipotle en adobo and sauce, or more/less to taste

 1 sprig fresh rosemary

 1/4 cup torn fresh basil leaves